robertknight/babel-plugin-mockable-imports/README.md

 This plugin was created to work around [subtle problems and inefficiencies](https://robertknight.me.uk/posts/browserify-dependency-mocking/) that arose when using [proxyquire](https://github.com/thlorenz/proxyquire).
-In
+In particular proxyquire:
-particular:

- - It evaluates the module under test and all its dependencies with an empty module cache each time it is invoked.
+ - Evaluates the module under test and all its dependencies with an empty module cache each time it is invoked.
 In some respects this is a useful feature, but there is non-trivial overhead to doing this and it can also cause difficult-to-debug failures when a third-party module that maintains global state is evaluated multiple times, or objects from different copies of the module come into contact with one another.
- - It is tied to Node and Browserify
+ - Is tied to Node and Browserify

 There is another Babel plugin, [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire) which